Midnight Syndicate

-Midnight Syndicate is an American musical duo that has been working primarily in the genre of neoclassical dark ambient music since 1997 and is based in Chardon, Ohio, a suburb of Cleveland.
+Midnight Syndicate is an American musical duo that has been working primarily in the genre of neoclassical dark wave music since 1997 and is based in Chardon, Ohio, a suburb of Cleveland.

 The band refers to their CDs as "soundtracks for the imagination" or "soundtracks to imaginary films".
 Their songs are characterized by a blend of instrumental music and sound effects and are commonly used to provide atmosphere during the Halloween season, in haunted attractions, amusement parks, and in the role-playing game industry.